WICG/attribution-reporting-api/README.md

 as a special request, where optional metadata associated with the conversion is specified via a query parameter.

-When the special redirect is detected, the user agent will schedule a conversion report as detailed in [Register a conversion algorithm](#register-a-conversion-algorithm).
+When the special redirect is detected, the browser will schedule a conversion report as detailed in [Register a conversion algorithm](#register-a-conversion-algorithm).

 ### Metadata limits and noise